Lan Pham: Member of Parliament

 Pham was selected by the Green Party of Aotearoa New Zealand to contest the Banks Peninsula electorate at the 2023 New Zealand general election.
 She was placed at number six on the national party list.
 During the 2023 election, Pham came third place in the Banks Peninsula electorate but was elected to Parliament on the party list.

 In late November 2023, Pham assumed the Green Party's environment, water services, biosecurity, emergency management and recovery, land information, statistics, tourism and hospitality, and customs spokesperson portfolios.

+In late May 2026, Pham's member's bill seeking to ban mining on public conservation land was drawn from Parliament's private ballot system.
+Wayne Henry-Scott of the Aggregate and Quarry Association expressed concern about the broad definition of mining under the bill.

+In the 2026 general election, Pham would contest the Kenepuru electorate.